Missouri State Highway Patrol

 The Missouri State Highway Patrol (MSHP) is the highway patrol agency for Missouri and has jurisdiction all across the state.
 It is a division of the Missouri Department of Public Safety.
-Colonel Eric T. Olson has been serving as the 24th superintendent since March 15, 2019.
+Colonel Michael A. Turner has been serving as the 25th superintendent since January 30, 2025.

 In 1992, MSHP became the 10th state law enforcement agency to receive accreditation from the Commission on Accreditation for Law Enforcement Agencies (CALEA).

 Purpose

 State laws pertaining to the Highway Patrol including its creation, powers, structure, mission and duties are specified in Chapter 43 of Missouri Revised Statutes (RSMo).
 According to Chapter 43.025 RSMo: "The primary purpose of the highway patrol is to enforce the traffic laws and promote safety upon the highways.
 In addition the Missouri State Highway Patrol has responsibility in criminal interdiction which involves the suppression of marijuana, cocaine, and narcotics on the state's roads and highways including the Missouri Interstate System.
 As near as practicable all personnel of the patrol shall be used for carrying out these purposes."
 The MSHP has a criminal investigation division that investigates crimes statewide such as murder, robbery, burglary, rape and financial crimes.